 Here too, you can come up with different and complex principles.
 My suggestion is to keep it simple and appealing to your basic sense of what is just.

 In many cases, only one of the two partners has an income.
 I would apply the same principle.
 Each of you contributes a share of your income (which is zero in the case of the non-earning partner) and each gets allocated a minimum.

 In this case, that minimum should also reflect the need to build up a savings cushion and (if not somehow provided especially important) to help secure an adequate income during the "retirement" years, i.e. old age.

 In the end

-My bottom line advice: do make sure that each of your minimum needs are provided for, so you both can be and feel safe and focus on love and happiness.
+My bottom-line advice: Do make sure that each of your minimum needs is provided for, so you both can be and feel safe and focus on love and happiness.

 PS: A general wise piece of advice on helping to avoid money-killing a partnership can be found here.
 Here is some general advice on how couples actually split their finances from a practical perspective.